 - Added Import and Display of External Priors (IDEP)

 - Added Radiation Exposure Monitoring for Nuclear Medicine (REM-NM)

 This revision to SWF is in Trial Implementation.
 It is revised to require Actors to support HL7 v2.5 within relevant transactions.
 The importance for each actor within each product type specified in the IHE Buyers Guide remains the same, however.

-This revision to SWF is in Final Text and the changes specified by CP-222 have been incorporated into the IHE Technical Framework Revision 14.
-It added several valuable attributes to existing transactions to make data values fully qualified and easier to transfer across enterprises.
+SWF.b incorporates the changes specified by CP-222.
+It adds several valuable attributes to existing transactions to make data values fully qualified and easier to transfer across enterprises.
 These attributes include Issuer of Accession Number and Institution Name and Institution Code Sequence.
 It also makes Issuer of Patient ID available in many transactions, such as Query Modality Worklist.
-The importance for each actor within each product type specified in the IHE Buyers’ Guide remains the same, however.

 Web-based Image Capture (WIC)

 Currently in Trial Implementation.
 The Web-based Image Capture (WIC) profile provides a simple, lightweight, mobile-friendly mechanism to encode and send captured images, videos and evidence documents from a mobile device to an Image Manager so that these objects can be easily integrated into the rest of the imaging record.

 Import and Display of External Priors (IDEP)